 Climate-change activists returned to the tactic of financial divestment during the latter half of the 2010s.
 Organizations such as 350.org argued that it was immoral to support companies that were destabilizing the climate.
 They initially sought to persuade religious organizations and universities to sell off (divest) their stock-market shares in all fossil fuel–based companies.
-By 2019 fossil-fuel divestment had spread, and a total of more than $11 trillion globally was being managed by organizations committed to divesting from fossil fuels, including many public pension programs and philanthropic foundations.
+By 2019 fossil-fuel divestment had spread, and more than $11 trillion globally was being managed by organizations committed to divesting from fossil fuels, including many public pension programs and philanthropic foundations.

 Activists also applied the tools of political consumption to mineral products.
 During the late 1990s the sale of diamonds mined in parts of central and southern Africa funded civil wars and insurgencies that killed millions of people.
 Human rights groups such as Global Witness described these gems as “blood diamonds” and educated western consumers about their purchase, explaining how buying an engagement ring could contribute to deaths on the other side of the planet.
 Concern about blood diamonds and similar “conflict minerals” helped develop alternative sources in countries such as Canada.
 The bad publicity and threat to sales also compelled De Beers, the dominant firm in diamond production at the time, to change its purchasing practices.
-The Kimberley Process Certification Scheme, which came into effect in 2003 with the assistance of the United Nations, established a process to track the sale of rough diamonds, with governments certifying that sales would not support a rebellion.
+The Kimberly Process Certification Scheme, which came into effect in 2003 with the assistance of the United Nations, established a process to track the sale of rough diamonds, with governments certifying that sales would not support a rebellion.

 As these examples show, political consumption can be targeted toward individual companies, particular commodities, entire industries, or products identified with a particular nation.
 It can be used to pressure specific corporations or entire industries to change their practices.